magnusmanske/img_coords/README.md

 # ImageCoordinates
 This executable can scan a directory tree on your disk, find all images with EXIF data containing coordinates, and collect them into a single file.
-Output can be either JSON (default) or KML.
+Output can be either JSON (default), [GeoJSON](https://geojson.org/), or KML.
 JSON also contains the camera direction, if available in EXIF.

 # Installation
 ```